JohannesHoppe/angular-date-value-accessor/README.md

 ## Usage

-You have to explicitly opt-in by adding the attribute `useValueAsDate` to a date input control:
+You have to explicitly opt-in by adding the attribute `useValueAsDate` or `useValueAsLocalDate` to a date input control:

 ```html
 <!-- DateValueAccessor (UTC) --->